SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/7-explore-the-components/components/SharedContainer.md

 3. [Keep in mind](#3-keep-in-mind)
 4. [Further information](#4-further-information)

-This concept is building on the cross-container-access capabilities of database containers in the same Cloud Foundry Space.
+This concept is building on the cross-container-access capabilities of SAP HANA Cloud HDI database containers.
 In this sample scenario, the shared database container is used to share a sample table and master data along the tenant database containers.

 [<img src="./images/CD_Flow.png" width="500"/>](./images/CD_Flow.png)